How to do a Low Histamine Diet for Histamine Intolerance and Mast Cell Activation Syndrome Part 2: What to Eat

 You want to eat moderate amounts of clean protein.
 If you eat meat, protein should come from pastured-meats like chicken, pork, lamb, and turkey.
 Be careful with beef, which is aged.

 Make sure meat is very fresh.
 You can call the butcher and ask what day the meat is delivered.
 Check the sell by dates and make sure you get the freshest packages.
-Other good options for pasture-raised meats are farmers markets, US Wellness Meats, and Vital Choice.
+Other good options for pasture-raised meats are farmers markets, North Star Bison, and Vital Choice.

 Vital Choice is a great fish source because they guarantee their fish is low in mercury, pollutants, and radiation contamination.
 They also ensure the fish is gutted and frozen immediately after catch.